Lughnasadh/Lammas: August 1st

 Posted in Norse/Germanic Spirituality | Tagged , , , , , | Leave a comment

-Nauthiz: Slow and Steady Wins the Rice
+Nauthiz: Slow and Steady Wins the Race

 As part of my spiritual practice, I usually draw a single rune from my bag each day and then take note how I see its energy being played out in my life and my interactions with others.
 Today, I drew Nauthiz and, at first, I wasn’t sure what Oðinn was trying to tell me.
 I spent some intentional time in meditation and it finally dawned on me why it appeared on this particular day.